Doxumentale

 Festival,

-Discover DOK@HOME – a curated streaming platform from five German festivals offering award-winning international documentaries with filmmaker talks.
+dok@home is a new, curated streaming platform from five German festivals offering award-winning international documentaries with filmmaker talks.

 freedomofthepress